awilk003/Zapper/README.md

 # Zapper
-Nintendo Zapper repurposed for a LED target shooting game
+Nintendo Zapper repurposed for a LED target shooting game using an Atemega1284 microprocessor